probonopd/phantom-licensecheck/firmware_package_structure.md

 - [ ] For what reason is the file length information repeated two times within the seek table?
 - [ ] What is the function of the second "hash" type field within the seek table?
-- [ ] How is the 2 byte checksum composed?
+- [ ] How is the 2 b`yte checksum composed?
 - [ ] What is the function of

 ### Tools

 * A simple python script is included to split every firmware package file into separate firmware modules. (http://www.github.com/).
-Syntax: ´dji_split <filename.bin>'
+Syntax: `dji_split <filename.bin>`